MENU

 If your business is not relying on the Early-Stage Business Registration Exemption, it may still rely on the Self-Certified Investor Prospectus Exemption to raise capital from self-certified investors.

-If your business is not relying on the Early-Stage Business Registration Exemption there is no limit on the amount that your business can raise under the Self-Certified Investor Prospectus Exemption, however a self-certified investor is limited to investing $30,000 during the calendar year across all businesses that sell securities in reliance on the Self-Certified Investor Prospectus Exemption.
+If your business is not relying on the Early-Stage Business Registration Exemption there is no limit on the amount that your business can raise under the Self-Certified Investor Prospectus Exemption, however a Self-Certified Investor is limited to investing $30,000 during the calendar year across all businesses that sell securities in reliance on the Self-Certified Investor Prospectus Exemption.

 A business relying on the Self-Certified Investor Prospectus Exemption must obtain a Confirmation of Qualifying Criteria and an Acknowledgement of Risks from investors and can use a streamlined form to report the sale of securities, Form 45-509F1 Alternative Report of Exempt Distribution.